Get energy efficient heating and cooling in one.

 Here’s a simple way to understand how this works.
 When cooling your home, the heat pump (like an air conditioner) transfers heat to the outside from the inside of your home.
 To heat your home, the cycle runs in reverse: the heat pump pulls heat to the inside from the outside.
 This switch is possible via the heat pump system’s extra reversible valve.
 The switching process takes place automatically without you noticing anything.

-Heat pumps function best in temperatures above the freezing point, which makes them the best choice for locations with mild to moderate winters, like Southwest Florida.
+Heat pumps function best in temperatures above the freezing point, which makes them well suited to locations with mild to moderate winters, like Southwest Florida.
 When temperatures drop below freezing, the heat pump will need backup from an auxiliary heat source, like a heat strip (see below).
-As freezing temperatures are a rare occurrence in Southwest Florida, the occasional need for an backup heat source does has little impact on a heat pump’s overall efficiency.
-They are still more efficient than other electric heaters.
+Although freezing temperatures are a rare occurrence in Southwest Florida, we still recommend having a secondary heat source, like a heat strip, in addition to your heat pump.
+Often, the backup heat source will also trigger when the heat pump first cycles on.
+This happens in order to heat your home faster than the heat pump is able to on its own.

 About Heat Strips

-Some Florida homes are equipped with straight cool systems (air conditioners with cooling cycles only) that have heat strips installed in the air handler.
+Many Florida homes have standard air conditioners with heat strips installed in the air handler.
 A heat strip consists of wires, or coils, heated with electricity.
-These heated coils in turn heat the air that flows over them, like a toaster or a blow dryer.
-This type of heating system is generally less energy efficient, but can still make sense in regions where heating is necessary only for very limited periods.
+These heated coils heat the air that flows over them, like a toaster or a blow dryer.
+Because this is not very energy efficient, heating your home in this way will result in higher electricity costs than heating with a heat pump.
+But, due to a heat pump’s higher initial price tag, air conditioners with heat strips can still make sense in areas where heating is necessary only for limited periods.

 Kobie Complete provides the best heat pump and heating installation, as well as AC repair services in the following Southwest Florida areas: